SunnySparks/Ruby-capstone/README.md

 ![preview](Preview.png)

-**This program will throw you error messages when there is a missing close Parenthesis ), Curly bracket } or Square bracket ]**
+**This program will throw you error messages when there is a missing Parenthesis ), Curly bracket } or Square bracket ]**

 ### Prerequisites